dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune.md

 Apps that support multi-identity let you use different accounts (work and personal) to access the same apps, while MAM policies are applied only when the apps are used in the work context.

-For example, when an end user starts the OneDrive app by using their work account, they can't move the files to a personal storage location.
+For example, when a user starts the OneDrive app by using their work account, they can't move the files to a personal storage location.
 However, when they use OneDrive with their personal account, they can copy and move data from their personal OneDrive without restrictions.

 All Office mobile apps support multi-identity access.